Rwanda is a country rich in beauty and diversity but it has had a very troubled and ravaged past.

 On the shores of Lake Kivu in the south west of the country is the isolated and impoverished province of Cyangugu.

-The School has developed a strong, long-term link with Rwanda Aid, a charity with the aim of helping develop, extend and maintain practical, self-help and sustainable projects to benefit communities in this province.
+The School has developed a strong, long-term link with Rwanda Action, a charity with the aim of helping develop, extend and maintain practical, self-help and sustainable projects to benefit communities in this province.

 Back in 2008, inspired by an article in the Daily Telegraph, an ex-King’s House family provided the funds for the building of a school at Cyato and because of this connection King’s House School, Cyato was born.

-We regularly hold fundraising events to raise money for Rwanda Aid and projects that they support.
-Our most recent event in 2019 was a full day at King’s House School Sports Ground which raised over ?? and involved pupils and staff from two other schools who have links with Rwanda Aid.
+We regularly hold fundraising events to raise money for Rwanda Action and projects that they support.
+Our most recent fundraising event was in 2019 was a full day at King’s House School Sports Ground which involved pupils and staff from two other schools who have links with Rwanda Action.

 As a School community we have made contributions to the building of a street children’s village, a disabled children’s centre, and most recently a much needed playground for King’s House School Cyato.

-To find out more about the wonderful work that Rwanda Aid do please visit their website at https://www.rwanda-aid.org/
+To find out more about the wonderful work that Rwanda Action do please visit their website